42-transcendence-org/42-transcendence/pong_project/README.md

-- TODO Setup auth UI in the frontend
-- Implement game graphics and input handling
+- TODO Split game and user management in different apps

-# TODO Add a way to restore the game state from the database if needed.

 Add a way to save all game states to the db when server quits